ineskris/academic-kickstart/content/authors/admin/_index.md

 # Username (this should match the folder name)
 authors:
-- Ines Krissaane
+- Inès Krissaane

 # Is this the primary user of the site?
 superuser: true
-title : Ines Krissaane
+title : Inès Krissaane
 # Role/position
-role: PhD Student in Bayesian Statistics and Deep Learning
+role: PhD Student in Bayesian Statistics

 # Organizations/Affiliations
 organizations: